Last updated on March 29th, 2021 at 09:25 am

 It’s been a challenging year.
 And not in the regular “working harder than any year before it” kind of way—hard in the losing friends and making enemies kind of way.
-In the realising you have more work than you have the effort available to do it kind of way.
+It’s in the realising you have more work than you have the effort available to do it kind of way.
 2018 was a continuous, ongoing gauntlet of activity, and though I’d love to jump forward to 2019 and make a clean break, things aren’t quite that easy.

-The Life and Times of Casey Palmer — The Reality that was 2018.
+The Life and Times of Casey Palmer—The Reality that was 2018.